mbootsman/marcelbootsman.nl/content/posts/wordpress-makes-lot-people-happy/index.md

 ### How I joined the WordPress community

 Because I was following a lot of Dutch WordPress professionals on Twitter, I read a tweet about WordCamp Netherlands 2010.
 Curious to see what that was, I bought a ticket.
 On November 6th, I arrived in Utrecht, had a packed day of cool talks, lot’s of conversations and a great lunch.
-The first conversation I had that day was with Remkus de Vries ([@DeFries](https://twitter.com/defries "DeFries on Twitter")), when I checked in for WordCamp.
+The first conversation I had that day was with [Remkus de Vries](https://twitter.com/remkusdevries), when I checked in for WordCamp.
 “Hey nostromo, goedemorgen!” was what Remkus said.
 And of course I replied and we had a short conversation.
 I consider that moment to be the very moment on which I joined the WordPress community.
 I wanted to participate, and so I did.

 ### Where I am now